 HIV Treatment Cascade among MSM and MDM/IDU

-There were 3,783 HIV positive persons with MSM as their identified risk and 384 with MSM/IDU as their risk included in the HIV Treatment Cascade analyses.
-Compared to the overall HIV treatment cascade in Minnesota, people who have an identified HIV risk of MSM have slightly higher percentages of viral suppression.
-MSM have the highest percentage of viral suppression than any other risk group at 65%.
-MSM/IDU have lower percentages of retention in care as well as viral suppression as compared to the overall cascade for Minnesota.
+There were 3,899 HIV positive persons with MSM as their identified risk and 396 with MSM/IDU as their risk included in the HIV Treatment Cascade analyses.
+Compared to the overall HIV treatment cascade in Minnesota, people who have an identified HIV risk of MSM have higher percentages of viral suppression.
+MSM have the highest percentage of viral suppression than any other risk group at 67%.
+MSM/IDU also have higher percentages of retention in care as well as viral suppression as compared to the overall cascade for Minnesota.

-There were 166 cases among MSM reported in 2012 that were included to calculate linkage to care.
-Ninety-three percent of MSM linked to care within three months of their initial HIV diagnosis in 2012.
-This is three percentage points higher than the overall cascade.
-There were 10 cases among MSM/IDU reported in 2012 included in the linkage to care calculation.
-Linkage to care among MSM/IDU was the same as the percentage in the overall treatment cascade.
+There were 155 cases among MSM reported in 2013 that were included to calculate linkage to care.
+Ninety-three percent of MSM linked to care within three months of their initial HIV diagnosis in 2013.
+This is six percentage points higher than the overall cascade.
+There were 10 cases among MSM/IDU reported in 2013 included in the linkage to care calculation.
+Linkage to care among MSM/IDU was 90%, or three percentage points higher than the overall treatment cascade.
 However, the number of cases among MSM/IDU included in the linkage to care calculation is small and should therefore be interpreted with caution.